-The Deep South is often associated with antebellum homes, distinctive cuisine and classic Southern hospitality and effortless grace.
-But another major reason why the Southern states is an alluring destination botanical gardens.
-Possibly the most famous and most photographed example is Biltmore Estate.
-But there are other extraordinary places that don’t attract nearly as much attention, yet deserve an equal measure of fame.
+The Deep South is often associated with antebellum homes, distinctive cuisine and classic Southern hospitality.
+That’s also not to mention effortless grace.
+But another major reason why the Southern states is an alluring destination for you are the botanical gardens.
+Possibly the most famous and most photographed example is Biltmore Estate in North Carolina.
+But there are many other extraordinary places that don’t attract nearly as much attention.
+In fact each of these gardens deserve an equal measure of fame.

 Bellingrath Gardens & Home

 12401 Bellingrath Gardens Road

 Located in Mobile County about 30 miles from the City of Mobile, Bellingrath Gardens and Home was the extraordinary public garden and historical home of successful entrepreneur Walter Bellingrath and his wife Bessie.
 As one of the earliest franchise owners to sell Coca Cola in the Southeast, Walter Bellingrath attained enough wealth to develop a 10,500 square foot home on his 900-acre property.
 With a gorgeous view of theFowl River, Bellingrath was completed in 1936.
 While there, make sure to visit the home and the azaleas in bloom.